-One of the best things you can do for your classroom is looking at classroom management examples that work.
-Here is a huge list of ideas – from real teachers!
+One of the best things you can do for your classroom is look at effective classroom management examples.
+Here is a huge list of ideas from real teachers!

-As a teacher, you have your “own” way of doing things, from how you use visuals to how you set up your small groups.
-You and another teacher can teach the exact same skill, but your lesson will be unique and will reflect who you are as an educator.
+As a teacher, you have your “own” way of doing things, from using visuals to setting up your small groups.
+You and another teacher can teach the same skill, but your lesson will be unique and reflect who you are as an educator.
 Your classroom management is the same.
 Even if you are inspired by classroom management examples that work for another teacher, you will take that idea and make it yours.

-This year, while you’re evaluating your existing classroom management plan, you should take a look at what other teachers are doing.
-Use their successes as inspiration as you collect ideas and turn it into a classroom management plan that works for YOU.
+This year, while evaluating your existing classroom management plan, you should look at what other teachers are doing.
+Use their successes as inspiration as you collect ideas and turn them into a classroom management plan that works for YOU.

 Classroom Management Examples that Work: Tips from Actual Teachers

-Classroom management is all about coming up with a plan and sticking to it.
-With a little bit of trial and error, you’ll eventually have a classroom management plan that will work for you and your students.
+Classroom management is all about creating a plan and sticking to it.
+With some trial and error, you’ll eventually have a classroom management plan that will work for you and your students.
 Here are some tips from actual teachers about what works in their classrooms – they are classroom management examples that WORK!

 Classroom Management Examples that Work: Connect with Your Students